Greg Roe: Education

-Roe found his calling in college in the fitness industry and began to dive into the literature.
+Roe found his calling in college in the fitness industry.
 He attended Humber College (North Campus) in Etobicoke, Toronto from 2009 to 2010.
 Roe then applied to University of Guelph-Humber’s Kinesiology program (2011–2013) to obtain his bachelor's degree.
 His trampoline career was taking off at the same time and he was named to Team Canada in 2010.

 During his last year at university, Roe interned at the Canadian Sport Centre Ontario (CSCO) where he would test Olympic athletes from across Canada.
 He later worked at CSCO as a fitness tester and worked with different teams on a contract basis.

 Along with his Kinesiology background, Roe is certified by the National Canadian Coaching Program for Level 2 Gymnastics, Level 3 Trampoline Coach, Olympic Weightlifting, and International Society for the Advancement of Anthropometry Level 1.
 Greg is also CanFit Pro Certified and has a valid Cardiopulmonary resuscitation|CPR and Risk management Certification.

 By far, Roe's experience traveling has given him insights into different cultures' views on the sport that has shown to be a crucial element in the educational process.
 He takes these experiences and utilizes them to be able to see from many different points of view which is crucial in coaching any athlete.